 Assess:

-Corrugated cardboard cartons inherently score well on most sustainability metrics, but not all suppliers are equal in how they source, manufacture, and document their environmental profile.
+Corrugated cardboard cartons can score well on many sustainability metrics, but not all suppliers are equal in how they source, manufacture, finish, and document their environmental profile.
+Avoid broad on-pack claims until the finished carton and target market have been reviewed.

 Building your evaluation scorecard